-When doing blog posts, make sure that your images are long (tower-like), rather than squares — looks much better next to your text content.
+When doing blog posts, make sure that your images are long (tower-like) rather than squares — they look much better next to your text content.
 Also, square images don’t get a lot of re-pins (shares).
 Try experimenting with sizes until you find your pick.

 How to Leverage Pinterest for Affiliate Marketing

 The main ways to leverage Pinterest for successful affiliate marketing are a total of 3.
 Some work better than others, but they are all essential in their own way.